eggplantbren/Lensing2/README.md

 ## Acknowledgements

-This work is supported by a Marsden Fast-Start grant from the Royal Society of New Zealand.
+This work was supported by a Marsden Fast-Start grant from the Royal Society of New Zealand.
 If you use this software, please cite the following paper, which details the methodology: